HortonsHelpers/solar-power-mapping-data/README.md

 The data tables in PostgreSQL can be used for further analysis.
 To make a data "snapshot" we export back out again:

 7. Navigate to `db` and run the command `psql -f export.sql hut23-425`
 8. Navigate to `data/exported` and run `make`.
+Note: this may take several minutes.

+    You can also run the statistical analysis and plotting -- however, this relies on some external data files such as GSP regions and LSOA regions.
+The file `analyse_exported.py` makes use of some local file paths (in `data/other`, not in the public source code).
+To do the additional plotting+stats, in `data/exported` run `make all`.

 As a result of this, you should have a CSV and a GeoJSON file representing the harmonised data exported from the local database.

-You can also run the statistical analysis and plotting -- however, this relies on some external data files such as GSP regions and LSOA regions.
-The file `analyse_exported.py` makes use of some local file paths,

-9. To do the additional plotting+stats, in `data/exported` run `make all`.